DFE-Digital/get-into-teaching-app/app/views/content/life-as-a-teacher/biology.md

 subcategory: What to teach
 navigation: 5.43
 navigation_title: Biology
-navigation_description: Find out how to become a biology teacher and inspire children to fuel their passion for science.
+navigation_description: Find out how to become a biology teacher and inspire pupils to fuel their passion for science.
 layout: "layouts/minimal"
 colour: pastel yellow-yellow
 image: "static/images/content/hero-images/0030.jpg"